inaimathi/formlets/README.md

 + `picked-exactly?` Num -> ([String] -> Bool)

 ### Tutorial
-To see some example code, check out the `test.lisp` file (to see it in action, load the `formlets-test` system).
+To see some example code, check out the `test.lisp` file (to see it in action, load the `formlets-test` system and run the `formlets-test` function, then check out localhost:4141).
 An example form declaration using a general validation message:

 	(define-formlet (login :submit "Login" :general-validation (#'check-password "I see what you did there. &#3232;_&#3232;")) ((user-name text) (password password))